gmatht/OfflineFileManager/README.md

 Please be patient.
 Queries on 10 million files take a couple of minutes to complete.

+NEWS: 2016-08-12 Apparently Randall Munroe shares my old ["Backup Strategy"](http://xkcd.com/1718/).
+Alas my backups have caught up with Moores law and that is why I had to write OffileFileManager.

 ## Data Structures

 `/var/lib/ofm/ID_SERIAL`: Directory containing information on disk with `ID_SERIAL` (as reported by udevadm)`